jansche/product-feedback/README.md

 _I'm currently looking for a new job in Developer Relations.
 Ideally in Program Management, DevRel strategy or Head of / Leading DevRel for an awesome company.
 Hire me!_

-_This document has been developed as an assignment during a job interview for a DevRel role in 2021.
+_This document has been developed during my job search for a DevRel role in 2021.
 It may be useful as an inspiration for future DevRel programs.
 Use it at your own discretion.
 It's published under the [MIT license](LICENSE).
-Please let me know and give credits if you use it._
+Please let me know if you use it._

 # Product Feedback through Developer Relations – A Framework